wasmvision/wasmvision/README.md

 Processors can filter images, analyze them, and modify them using traditional computer vision algorithms.

-Processors can also use deep neural networks and other machine learning algorithms, and can even download the models they need automatically.
+Processors can also use deep neural networks and machine learning models, and can even download the models they need automatically.

-You can use Go, Rust, or the C programming language to write the code for processors.
+You can use the Go, Rust, and C programming language to write the code for processors.

 Want some processors you can try out right away?
 Take a look at these: